Cirebon: Tourism

-As one tourist destination in West Java, Cirebon City offers many charms ranging from a historical tour of the royal glory of Islam, the story of the trustees, Complex Sunan Gunung Jati in Mount Sembung about 15 mi to the west of the city center, Great Mosque of Cirebon, At-Taqwa Mosque, temple ancient buildings and relics of Netherlands.
+As one tourist destination in West Java, Cirebon City offers many charms ranging from a historical tour of the glory of Islam, the story of the trustees, Complex Sunan Gunung Jati in Mount Sembung about 15 mi to the west of the city center, Great Mosque of Cirebon, At-Taqwa Mosque, temple ancient buildings and relics of Netherlands.

 Cirebon is a palace at the same time in the city, namely Keraton Kasepuhan and Kanoman.
 Everything has architecture a combination of elements culture Islam, China, and Netherlands.
 Characteristics of the palace buildings are always facing north and there is a mosque nearby.
 Each palace has square as a gathering place, market and sculpture tiger in park or page forward as a symbol of King Siliwangi, the central character formation Sultanate of Cirebon.
 Another feature is the plate porcelain original China are so trimmer wall.
 Some dishes supposedly derived from Europe when Cirebon so port trade center island Java.

 Cirebon city park has some of them Waterpark Sunyaragi and Park of Ade Irma Suryani.
 Water Parks Sunyaragi has technology flow water advanced in his time, the water flows between the terraces where the princess king preening, page grass green where the knight practice, plus tower and room privileged that door was made of curtain water.